UETP-MEMS Course Proceedings, FSRM Neuchatel, Switzerland

 Resonant structures are one of the mostly used techniques in sensor applications.
 High accuracy and cost effective signal processing are the key features of resonant sensors.
 By the end of the course, the participants will have a greater understanding of the principle and possible applications of resonant technique in microsensors based on silicon and quartz.
 They will know the various excitation and signal detection methods and the kind of resonant structures which can be fabricated by micromachining.
 Examples of applications will show the advantages and limitations of resonant microsensors.

-The course is aimed at all R&D managers and engineers from sensor manufacturers and customers of these companies.
+The course is aimed at all research & development (R&D) managers and engineers from sensor manufacturers and customers of these companies.

 Content of the course